jstats1702/the-bayesian-way/README.md

 Throughout the chapters, examples and applications based on real-world cases are presented alongside detailed explanations and reproducible code.
 All code used in the sections, examples, and applied exercises is openly available in this repository.

-The book can be downloaded free of charge from [this link](https://sites.google.com/view/juansosa/the-bayesian-way).
+The book and the data can be downloaded free of charge from [this link](https://sites.google.com/view/juansosa/the-bayesian-way).

 The R code and datasets used in all sections and examples of the book are freely available in this repository.